The Manager’s Guide to Performance Reviews: Examples, Insight, and More

 Evaluation phrases

 Evaluation phrases are the next important part of the review process.
 Just like questions, you want to avoid being generic or generalized.
-The more specific examples and details you can give in your evaluation, the more employees will be able to make connections and find ways to improve, achieve their goals, and more.
+The more specific examples and details you can give in your evaluation, the more employees can make connections and find ways to improve and achieve their goals.
 Action words are important here, as they are more descriptive phrases than things like “completes tasks efficiently” or “demonstrates leadership skills.”
 While these are good starting points for evaluation phrases, they need more.
 You should make sure that your phrases are:

 We’ve already given a couple of examples of phrases not to use.
 Instead, consider something like this: